Randall T. Thomsen

 Biography

-Randall has successfully litigated cases on a wide variety of topics, including business and shareholder disputes, lawsuits against governmental entities, class actions, breach of contract cases, real property disputes, personal injury claims, wrongful death and mass casualty cases, antitrust actions and employment disputes.
-Randall represents both plaintiffs and defendants.
+Randall represents both plaintiffs and defendants and has successfully litigated cases on a wide variety of subject matters and topical areas, including business and shareholder disputes, lawsuits involving governmental entities, class actions, employee benefits, breach of contract, real property, personal injury, wrongful death and mass casualty, antitrust and employment.

 Randall previously served on the Washington State Bar Association’s Judicial Review Committee and was a member of the Lewis Powell Chapter of the Inns of the Court.

-He was a member of his college’s national debate team and, during law school, received a prestigious scholarship granted to those with outstanding academic achievement and a commitment to public service.
+He was a member of his college’s national debate team and, during law school, member of the law review and recipient of the Thomas More Scholarship granted to those with outstanding academic achievement and a commitment to public service.

 Admissions